jankaszel/hyperwell-thesis/chapters/digital-annotations.md

 ## Distributed Systems and Data Ownership

-> Although they let you access your data anywhere, all data access must go via the server, and you can only do the things that the server will let you do.
-In a sense, you don’t have full ownership of that data --- the cloud provider does.
-In the words of a bumper sticker: “There is no cloud, it’s just someone else’s computer.” [@kleppmann2019]

 _TODO:_ Take on how hypertext systems have been considered earlier (less monopolistic?) and how the distribution of data plays along with data ownership.
 Even further, establish the notion of a separation between institutional and personal data (along with the ownership question).
 Solid by @mansour2016 will surely help to support this hypothesis (technically).
 Solid, however, builds upon Web ID and RFD, among other standards issued by the W3C.
 Within the Web, IDs still are tied to servers, which again most people aren't able to provide for themselves.

+_TODO:_ Cite @srnicek2017 with issues of 'digital walled gardens' and, more generally, platforms.

 Annotations are of a personal, and even a social nature---commonly, annotations are personal notes onto something, and annotations are rarely public.
 Annotations are related to a profile, and just rarely made with the authority of an institution or group.
 Annotations enable for sophisticated discussion [@marshall1997].

-_TODO:_ Cite @srnicek2017 with issues of 'digital walled gardens' and, more generally, platforms.
+Analogies with libraries and personal notes [@wilensky2000].

 ![Separation of annotations as personal data and resources as institutional data.](figures/ownership-separation.pdf){#fig:separation short-caption="Separation of personal and institutional data"}